Hawksworth, Leeds: History

 Another interesting fact concerning the area is that the 1933 Penny of George V, a classic rarity, had been placed under the foundation stone of St. Mary's Church in the area.
 Most accounts indicate that a mere seven pieces were struck for special presentation purposes, and only three currently reside in private collections.
 In 1933 there was no requirement for the Royal Mint to produce any pennies because there were already enough in circulation.
 Requests were, however, received for sets of coins dated 1933 to be placed under the foundation stones of buildings erected in that year, and the Mint obliged by striking a small number of coins.
 The result was to create a rarity that many people thought could turn up in their change.

 Reports indicate that in 1970, during construction at Church of St. Cross, Middleton, one of these examples was stolen.
 In response, the Bishop of Ripon ordered that the St. Mary's Church 1933 Penny be unearthed and sold as a protective measure to prevent its theft.

 Numerous public rights of way run through the woods which are accessible via Butcher Hill, Hawksworth Road, New Road Side, Abbey Road, Vesper Road, Cragside Walk and Cragside Close.

 There is a metal hatch in Hawksworth Woods which is actually the entrance to an old explosives store from when the woods were once quarried for stone.
 It has been mistaken for a Second World War shelter.

 Facilities

-Hawksworth contains various different stores, including a Co-op, LloydsPharmacy and two small Premier stores.
+Hawksworth contains various different shops, including a Co-op, LloydsPharmacy and two small Premier stores.
 Other facilities include various independent takeaway stores, hairdressing salons and a charity shop.

 A Post Office facility was situated on Broadway, however was eventually closed down due to lack of staff willing to operate the premises.
-An intregreted Premier store has since taken over responsibility of main Post Office functions.
+An integrated Premier store has since taken over responsibility of main Post Office functions.
 However, as of July 2021, the postbox outside the previous Broadway premises still remains in use.

 Previously there was a pub on Vesper Road titled The Woodway, however this was closed in the 1990s.